ReAct V3 Agent

 Network Isolation & Unix Socket Communication

-In both Docker and Fargate modes, the executor subprocess is network-isolated.
-All tool calls from generated code are routed over a Unix domain socket (/tmp/supervisor.sock) to the supervisor process.
+In both Docker and Fargate modes, the executor side is network-isolated.
+All tool calls from generated code are routed over a Unix domain socket to the supervisor side.
+In Docker split mode the socket is shared through a small socket volume.
 The supervisor has full access to Redis, Postgres, ModelService, S3, and external APIs.
 In Fargate, the supervisor connects to backing services via VPC DNS (Cloud Map private DNS or direct ElastiCache/RDS endpoints).

 Error Propagation